 2. Add Negative Keywords

 Do your campaigns have a high volume of impressions but a low click through rate?
-Not utilizing negative keywords can drive the wrong traffic to your ads and can drastically lower your click through rate.
+Not utilising negative keywords can drive the wrong traffic to your ads and can drastically lower your click through rate.

 Negative keywords tell Google not to trigger and show your ad if a user searches using a certain word or phrase.